achung72/achung72.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in the Harvard Statistics Department
+subtitle: PhD Student at Harvard University

 profile:
   align: right